TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-axes.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

 *   [This flexbox visual cheatsheet](https://flexbox.malven.co/) has some useful references to flex and its properties.
+*   [This free web game](https://mastery.games/flexboxzombies) is an intuitive and fun way to learn flexbox.